Skip to main content

 Written by Mark Abrials

-Linen is popular now — from women’s suits to $20 wide-leg pants to organic sheets.
+Linen is popular now — from women’s suits to $20 wide-leg pants to linen sheets.

 But linen is nothing new.
 Humans have coveted the fabric for thousands of years, from Mesopotamia to Ancient Egypt.
 Historians date its use back 36,000 years to a cave in present-day Southeastern Europe.